Taycanstar/Taycanstar/README.md

 my github hosts my projects and business ideas. it doesn't include fun projects I've worked on, so i'm still working on that.

 ### about
 i'm an engineer and designer, mostly developing working technologies and products for fun.
-From mobile/web applications, to preparing and serializing and trainig machine learning models.
+From mobile/web applications, to preparing, serializing data and trainig machine learning models.
 My favorite sagas are Lord of the Rings and Star Wars.
 I also enjoy outdoors and playing the guitar/piano.

 <!--
 **Taycanstar/Taycanstar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.